wp-media/wp-rocket-helpers/preload/wp-rocket-preload-change-parameters/README.md

 -  2) CRON INTERVAL: Line 45.
 Set the desired cron interval in seconds.
 It is the pause that will be applied between batches processing.
 By setting a higher value (default is 60 seconds), the server will have more time to rest between processing batches.
 The helper sets the value to 120 seconds.

 -  3) DELAY BETWEEN REQUESTS: Line 63.
 This is the pause between each request.
 A higher delay will reduce the CPU usage.
-Default is 0.5 seconds (500000 microseconds) the helper sets it to 1 second.
+Default is 0.5 seconds (500000 microseconds) the helper sets it to 0.6 seconds.
 You can use a value in seconds.

 Documentation:
 * [Change Preload Parameters](https://docs.wp-rocket.me/article/1715-customize-preload-parameters)